yanivyacoby/yanivyacoby.github.io/index.md

 ## Teaching

-I currently serve as a research mentor for students continuing their research after completing course, "Stochastic Methods for Data Analysis -- Inference and Optimization" (AM207).
+I currently serve as a research mentor for students continuing their research after completing "Stochastic Methods for Data Analysis -- Inference and Optimization" (AM207).

 I previously served as a teaching fellow for a number of courses at Harvard:
 Advanced Machine Learning (CS281) Fall 2018,
 Systems Programming and Machine Organization (CS61) Fall 2015,